volcano-sh/volcano/README.md

 Kubernetes that are commonly required by many classes of batch & elastic workload including:

 1. machine learning/deep learning,
 2. bioinformatics/genomics
 3. other "big data" applications.

-These types of applications typically run on generalized domain frameworks like Tensorflow, Spark, PyTorch, MPI, etc, which Volcano integrates with.
+These types of applications typically run on generalized domain frameworks like TensorFlow, Spark, PyTorch, MPI, etc, which Volcano integrates with.

 Some examples of the mechanisms and features that Volcano adds to Kubernetes are: